 Where can I get information?

-Members of our Hosting Team wear orange lanyards and badges and are available to answer any questions, help you find a seat or help with anything else you might need.
+Members of our Welcome Team wear orange lanyards and badges and are available to answer any questions, help you find a seat or assist with anything else you might need.
 As you enter the building, you will see the Information Point, which is manned before and after the celebration service.
 Come along and introduce yourself, we’d love to meet you!

 How will I find my way around?

-Plans of the building are displayed to help you find your way around, however please just ask one of our Hosting Team members if you’d like help.
+Plans of the building are displayed to help you find your way around, however please just ask one of our Welcome Team if you’d like help.

 Where are the toilets?

-Toilets are located down the short flight of stairs from the entrance/welcome area when you enter the church.
+Toilets are located down the short flight of stairs from the entrance (foyer) area when you enter the church.
 We also have toilets (including a disabled toilet) on the same level.
 These can be accessed through the church by the Lymington Room.
-Look out for the signs or please ask a member of our Hosting Team to direct you.
+Look out for the signs or please ask a member of our Welcome Team to direct you.

 Do I need a Bible?